9 Top-Rated Hikes & Walks in Hong Kong

 The path follows a ridge, reaching 284 meters at the highest point, and then descends down through dense forest.
 From the ridge, you can gaze out over the lovely crescent-shaped Shek O Beach, and further on, the beach at Big Wave Bay.
 In the opposite direction, you can look out over a tranquil bay dotted with yachts.

-This 8.5-kilometer hike takes between two and three hours to complete, depending on how busy the trail is on the day of your hike.
-Weekends and holidays can be crowded.
-The hike starts at a fairly high elevation and ends at the shores of Big Wave Bay, so the trail is primarily downhill, apart from a couple of uphill sections near the start.
+This is a one-way hike that starts at a fairly high elevation and ends at the beach.
+The trail is primarily downhill, apart from a couple of uphill sections near the start.

 The Peak Trail leaves from the front of The Peak Galleria, the main commercial plaza at the top of The Peak.
 Taxis will drop you at the base of The Peak Galleria.
 Take the escalator up one flight to the main plaza area, where the trail begins.
 If you are lost, check with the Concierge in The Peak Galleria.